sl-design-system/components/website/src/categories/components/toggle-group/usage.md

 ## Status

-Toggle Group come in two sizes, to match diferents scenarios:
+Buttons in a toggle group have 3 different states, to match different scenarios:

 - **Default:** This is the initial state of the toggle when it is inactive but available for user interaction.
 It visually indicates that no action has been applied yet, but the toggle is ready to be selected.